-As explained previously, water when the soil gets slightly dry.
-When the tree does require water though, it needs thorough soaking so the entire root system is wetted.
-To do so, keep watering until water runs out of the drainage holes, and possibly repeat the process a few minutes later.
+When you've determined that the soil is slightly dry and the tree needs water, make sure to thoroughly soak the entire root system.
+Keep watering until water runs out of the bottom drainage holes, and possibly repeat the process a few minutes later.

-Water a tree from above using a watering can with a fine nozzle; this will prevent the soil from being washed away (see photos 1 and 2, below).
-Using collected rain water is better (as it doesn't contain added chemicals), but when this is not readily available there is no problem in using normal tap water.
+Pour water from above using a watering can with a fine nozzle to prevent the soil from being washed away.
+If you keep your Bonsai indoors, you can place your tree in your kitchen sink and water the tree thoroughly, before placing it back.
+The best water you can use is rainwater because it doesn't contain any added chemicals, but when this is not readily available there is no problem in using normal tap water.
+There are some good